Kenny Chiou

 About Me

-I am a postdoctoral researcher in the Center for Evolution and Medicine at Arizona State University.
+I am an assistant professor in the Department of Biology at the University of Alabama at Birmingham.
 My research centers on the intersection of sociality, ecology, genomics, and health in primates.
 I am interested in the biological and evolutionary underpinnings of health and aging, focusing on two main questions:

 1. how psychosocial experiences and other environmental stimuli may influence health disparities by altering physiology, physiology, and aging.